lucidBrot/Brotkeys.js/README.md

 ### OverlayMode

 The Link Hints can either show up _within_ the page content (text), or overlayed.
 By default, brotkeys.js uses overlayMode because that way, the content is not moved when the link hints appear.
-If you prefer the Link Hints to be directly embedded instead of using absolute positioning and a container element, you can do `manager.setOverlayMode(false)` before using it.
+If you prefer the Link Hints to be directly embedded instead of using absolute positioning and a container element, you can do `manager.setOverlayMode(false)` before generating the link hints.

 ## Using Defer